SMART Goals – Definition, Examples, Dos & Donts

 Example

-I will accomplish this goal by the end of the semester, which gives me approximately three months to work towards it.
+I will accomplish this goal by the end of the term, which gives me approximately three months to work towards it.

 After checking all of these boxes, a comprehensive goal-setting plan is created that ensures your focus and progress in the right direction to achieve your concrete goal.
 To help you write down your own ambitious goals, we’ve created a free and easy-to-use SMART Goals template with all the tools needed to achieve your goal.